qtile/qtile/docs/manual/install/index.rst

 Note that this file invokes Qtile's hidden ``udev`` from udevd, so udevd will need ``qtile`` in its ``$PATH``.
 For distro packaging this shouldn't be a problem, since /usr/bin is typically in udev's path.
-However, for users that installed from source, you may need to modify the udev script to be one that sources your virtualenv and then invokes qtile (or just invoke it via its hardcoded path if you installed it with ``--break-system-packages``), e.g.:
+Alternatively, users can install from source using uv, which will do all the right ``$PYTHONPATH`` setup etc., so you only need to change the path to the final executable in the udev rules:

 .. code-block:: bash

-    # create a wrapper script that loads the right stuff from our home directory; since
-    # udev will run this script as root, it has no idea about how we've installed qtile
-    mkdir -p $HOME/.local/bin
-    tee $HOME/.local/bin/qtile-udev-wrapper <<- EOF
-    #!/bin/sh

-    export PYTHONPATH=$HOME/.local/lib/python$(python3 --version | awk -F '[ .]' '{print $2 "." $3}')/site-packages
-    $HOME/.local/bin/qtile $@
-    EOF

     # copy the in-tree udev rules file to the right place to make udev see it,
     # and change the rules to point at our wrapper script above.
-    sed "s,qtile,$HOME/.local/bin/qtile-udev-wrapper,g" ./resources/99-qtile.rules | sudo tee /etc/udev/rules.d/99-qtile.rules
+    sed "s,qtile,$HOME/.local/bin/qtile,g" ./resources/99-qtile.rules | sudo tee /etc/udev/rules.d/99-qtile.rules